 It should be one large piece, and there shouldn’t be holes where the eyes would be.

-If you do see holes instead of eye caps, search for them elsewhere in your snake’s tank.
+If you see holes instead of an eye cap, search for them elsewhere in your snake’s tank.

 If you don’t find them, there’s a chance your snake didn’t adequately shed.

-This might mean there’s a different reason your snake’s eyes are cloudy.
+This might mean there’s a different reason your snake has cloudy eyes.
 Keep reading to learn more!

 Retained Eye Caps